Meet our Governors

-In addition each Governor now consolidates their own understanding of school management, curriculum and learning through individual visits to meet staff and participate in other activities and training.
-For 2018/19 the school development plan has a key focus on strengthening the teaching and assessment on the foundation subjects and Governors have aligned themselves with subject co-ordinators to better monitor these strategic outcomes.
+In addition each Governor consolidates their own understanding of school management, curriculum and learning through individual visits to meet staff and participate in other activities and training.
+Our school development plan has a strong focus on strengthening the teaching and assessment of the foundation subjects and Governors have aligned themselves with subject co-ordinators to better monitor these strategic outcomes.

 Core Functions: The Governing Board has 3 core functions:

 - Ensuring clarity of vision, ethos, values and strategic direction;